Electrotechnical qualification (installation) Level 3

 How will I be assessed?

-Assessment will take place through theory knowledge with practical training at college and at the workplace as well as a portfolio of evidence.
+Assessment will take place through theory knowledge with practical training at college and at the workplace, as well as a portfolio of evidence.
 The first year of your apprenticeship will see you attending college every Friday for the academic year.
 During which you will undertake multiple theory and practical exams.

 Second to Fourth year will see you construct a comprehensive portfolio, containing your own written job reports (known as ‘write-ups’) supported by photographic and documented evidence.
 Your designated Business Development Officer / Assessor will also attend your workplace for up to 3 on-site assessments, which will be recorded and supplemented into your portfolio.

-EAL Level 2 Diploma in Electrical Installation.
+- Successful completion of a Level 2 Diploma in Electrical Installation

 There are always new things to learn as an electrician and the potential to gain more money and responsibility with professional development courses.
 On completion of an NVQ Level 3 in Electrotechnical services, electricians can go on to complete various more specific qualifications.
 This includes City & Guilds certificates in Inspection, Testing and Certification of Installations, Wiring Regulations and In-service Inspection and Testing of Electrical Equipment.
 It is also useful to complete a short training scheme known as Part P which allows electricians to certify all their own electrical work, rather than requiring a contractor or building inspector to approve their work.